Beginner’s Guide to Recording Guitar at Home

 I know the above screenshot can look overwhelming, but it won’t take you long to learn how to use any DAW.

 Studio One is fairly new compared to other DAWs.
-The maker of Studio One, PreSonus, also make excellent audio interfaces and originally created Studio One to sell more audio interfaces.
-As of writing Studio One is in version 3 and is just as powerful as any other DAW that has been around for decades.
+The maker of Studio One, PreSonus, also makes audio interfaces.
+They originally created Studio One to sell more audio interfaces.
+As of writing Studio One is in version 4 and is just as powerful as any other DAW that has been around for decades.

 I recommend Studio One as your first choice for a DAW because it feels like it has been developed by guitarists rather than electronic music people.
 That’s important because the types of features you will want as a guitarist won’t appeal to somebody wanting to produce electronic music.
 It’s why I generally don’t recommend Ableton Live for guitarists because it was designed for DJs.